odioski/FWCracker_v1/README.md

 As mentioned you'll need an HID keyboard/emulator, a tiny piece of hardware for this to work optimally.
 They can be had for a only a few bucks from a few different vendors.
 That and PySerial along with a Python interpreter is all.

-*You can see what it looks like by visiting here: https://tinyurl.com/5xe4n4mn*
+*You can see what the keyboard/emulator looks like by visiting here: https://tinyurl.com/5xe4n4mn*

 As a precaution, you should run FWCracker from the safety of your venv.
 You should also navigate to that directory before you install PySerial.
 If FWCracker has trouble running *pyserial-ports*, then you'll need to add it to your *PATH*